-Seahawks notebook: Chris Carson has fresh legs, Marquise Blair has been ‘the brightest surprise of camp’
+Seahawks notebook: Chris Carson ‘has fresh legs’, Marquise Blair has been ‘the brightest surprise of camp’

-RENTON — The third mock game of training camp for the Seahawks Sunday wasn’t quite as formal of an affair as the first two.
+RENTON — The third mock game of training camp for the Seahawks on Sunday wasn’t quite as formal of an affair as the first two.

-It was held at the VMAC in Renton instead of CenturyLink Field, and unlike Wednesday’s mock game, players were not in full pads and there was no tackling to the ground.
+It was held at the VMAC in Renton instead of CenturyLink Field, and unlike the mock game Wednesday, players were not in full pads and there was no tackling to the ground.
 It also was structured mostly like a regular practice with some extended team sessions mixed in.

 Two players, though, stood out throughout — running back Chris Carson and defensive back Marquise Blair.